cekit/cekit/docs/local_development.rst

 Developing modules locally
 ==========================

-Concreate was designed in a way, that it always tries to build image by fetching latest released modules available.
-This makes it a very good fit into any ci/automated environment but it can create a hard workflows for module developers.
-We can address this issue by using overrides mechanism which is integral part of the Concreate.

-Imagine we have very simple image which is using one module from a cct_module repository like this:
+Concreate enables you to use a work in progress modules to build the image by exploiting its overrides system.
+As an example, imagine we have very simple image which is using one module from a cct_module repository like this:

 .. code:: yaml